MattClarkson/CMakeCatchTemplate/README.md

   * BUILD_SUPERBUILD:BOOL=ON

-Then to select any of Eigen, Boost or OpenCV, use CMake to set:
+Then to select any of Eigen, Boost or OpenCV etc., use CMake to set:

   * BUILD_Eigen:BOOL=ON|OFF
   * BUILD_Boost:BOOL=ON|OFF